top of page

 Botany is an important branch of science that researches plant classification, properties and cell structure.
 Learning about plants is essential for understanding our natural world and is an example of a STEM subject.
 STEM stands for Science, Technology, Engineering and Mathematics.
 STEM subjects are proven to help with obtaining transferable skills, increase employability and promote meaningful change, which puts emphasis on why it is important for children to learn Botany.
 More recently STEAM integrates art into STEM, as research suggests 57 percent of leaders value soft skills such as art more than hard skills.
 Likewise, Botany is a research subject that aids environmental care, and fits within the Green Sector.
 The Green Sector can be described as the "focus on restoring the natural environment", again supporting the argument why this project is so valuable for children.

 It is argued that traditional science education methods such as presentations within the classroom and textbooks can be disinteresting for children and lacks hands-on learning through seeing and doing.
 Interactive learning is about giving children an all-rounded experience by introducing real experience rather than focusing on the theoretical side.
 The idea behind interactive learning is about comprehending information rather than to memorise it, click here for more information.
-I am interested in finding out more about this, and hence my workshop, “Mindful Garden: Visualising the Unseen" was born.
-I have a passion for educating others about plants, and I argue we each should connect and interact with nature to understand the natural world that we live in.

 Inclusive for all ages!